 (Photo = Sansevieria species, Gregoruiz)

 I have a large east window that is shaded by trees.
 It is too shady for most plants to do well.
-However, I tried out a few types of Sansevieria and they have done well.
-I put the plants out on a shady patio in warm weather but they decorate the window all winter long.
+However, several types of Sansevieria have done well for me.
+I put the plants out on a shady patio in warm weather, but they decorate the window all winter long.

 The Details

-In fall, when nighttime temperatures drop to 45°F or so, I bring the plants indoors to their window spots.
-The shady east window does not encourage growth and the plants wait till spring–looking great all the while.
-Because they are not growing, and because they are so durable, the Sansevieria plants don’t need much water.
-I water them about once a month.
-They are stout succulents and they don’t mind such treatment.
-Even through the large window gives off a lot of cold when it is icy outside, the plants don’t mind as long as the overall room temperature is above 70F.
+In fall, when nighttime temperatures drop to about 45 °F, I bring the plants indoors to their window spots.
+The shady east window does not encourage growth, so the plants mostly wait until spring—looking good all the while.
+Because they are not growing and because they are durable, the plants do not need much water.
+In winter I water about three times a month, allowing the soil to dry in between.
+During warm weather outdoors, bright shade works well, and I keep the watering similar—thorough but not frequent.